ctedeleon/University-World-Ranking-Analysis/README.md

 3. How does the university score change over time?

 ### Scripts
 Only some scripts were uploaded onto GitHub (due to size issues).
-The scripts included discuss cleaning the data sets (i.e. checking for data types, missing values, and duplicates), supervised machine learning (regression analysis), unsupervised machine learning (cluster analysis), and spatial analysis (choropleth maps).
+The scripts included discuss cleaning the data sets (i.e. checking for data types, missing values, and duplicates), supervised machine learning (regression analysis), unsupervised machine learning (cluster analysis), and spatial analysis (choropleth maps for the ARWU data set only).

 ### Link to Tableau Storyboard